 What are some of the challenges intersex people face?

-What are “normalizing” surgeries?
+What are “normalizing” surgeries and intersex genital mutilation?

-Medically unnecessary surgeries can actually cause physical and psychological harm.
+Medically unnecessary surgeries can cause physical and psychological suffering.
 Children too young to express their gender identity may be surgically assigned the wrong sex.
 Surgery to alter the size or appearance of genitals can cause scarring, incontinence, loss of sexual feeling, and emotional distress.
 Removing testes and ovaries results in involuntary sterilization and may require lifelong hormonal replacement therapy.

 How do the Open Society Foundations support work on intersex rights?

 The Open Society Foundations support a variety of groups and individuals to uphold intersex rights.
 We engage with activists from Africa, Europe, Asia, and the Americas, elevating intersex voices and supporting community-led advocacy initiatives.
 Our partners include:

 - Interact, a United States-based NGO that helps intersex youth advocates speak out in the media and fight for an end to medically unnecessary surgeries.

 - Organisation Intersex International Europe, which has been the leading organization working on human rights advocacy, intersex visibility, and intersex inclusion in the European LGBTI movement.

 - The Initiative for People with Atypical Sex Development in Uganda, an organization that works to create awareness on intersex issues and advocate for a more open, tolerant, and supportive society towards intersex people.
 Our video “Born Julia and Julius” features the founder of the organization, Julius Kaggwa.

 - The Intersex Persons Society of Kenya, the first intersex-led organization in the country, is combatting violence and oppression and protecting the human rights of intersex people.